Family Purge Documentation

 It depends entirely on what's in your families.
 Families with embedded CAD imports (a common source of bloat) often drop by 70-90%.
 Clean families with just a few unused types might drop by 5-10%.
 Run Family Purge on a copy of your library first and read the per-family HTML report to see the actual reduction.

 Revit 2022, 2023, 2024, 2025, 2026, and 2027.
 One installer covers all six versions.
-The build targets net48 for 2022-2024, net8.0-windows for 2025-2026, and net10.0-windows for 2027 - all shipped in the same installer.

 Changelog